fedorenko22116/request-bundle/readme.md

 ### Validation

-You can use symfony/validation to validate parameters in request.
+You can use `symfony/validation` to validate parameters in request.
+Install component and use it as usual

 ```php
 class TestRequest extends AbstractRequest